 Snow is plowed to the sides and away from the driving and parking lanes along an identified route.
 This process inevitably creates windrows or piles of snow along the side of the road.
 While Town crews do their best with special equipment attachments to minimize heights of windrows along the sides of the road, windrows can be problematic for driveways adjacent to a snow cleared route.
 Windrows are the responsibility of the adjacent property owner to push to the sides of the driveway.

-On residential roads, you may see Town equipment “flat-blading”, flattening the snow to a hard pack, so it is easier to drive on.
+On Priority 3 routes you may see Town equipment “flat-blading”, flattening the snow to a hard pack, so it is easier to drive on.
 Sometimes, this results in windrows, which many Okotokians have questions about.

 What is a windrow?